genome & microbiome

 Memomics And Longevity

-Stuart set out to sequence a memome to find memes associated with longevity and find factors that affect how his memetics change.
+Stuart set out to sequence a memome to find memes ("ideas" and "concepts" rather than viral pictures) associated with longevity and find factors that affect how his memetics change.
 He recorded most of his ideas that they had over time.
 For over two years, he logged over 25,000 ideas and categorized them whether he thought those ideas would increase his lifespan or decrease he lifespan.
-In this talk, Stuart shares about how he tracks his personal memome and longevity markers.
-He also shares what he's learned, and some inspiration about large scale memome tracking.
+He shares what he's learned, and some inspiration about large scale memome tracking.

 A Self-Study Of My Child's Genetic Risk